A BRIEF INTRODUCTION

 In case of unsafe sailing conditions, we’ll reschedule earlier or later within the scheduled week if possible.
 Minimum of two students per session.

 Interested in registering or have questions?
-Contact Ross at email@example.com
+Contact Brian at

 1. Skills for Sail - Sailing, Docking and Performance Sailing

 Tune-up your skills for the season or practice before you take your next sailing vacation.
 These sessions give new or experienced sailors the opportunity to refresh and practice their sailing, docking, anchoring, harbor work, crew overboard and right of way skills.

 3 hour Skills for Sail – (sailing or docking).
 These courses are typically offered in the Spring and Fall (J70 and Catalina 27) – $95 per person.

 Click on the course name to learn more.

 This is a perfect introductory course to help you learn about sailing.
 It will provide the necessary knowledge to sail a boat of about 20 feet in light to moderate winds and sea conditions in familiar waters without supervision.
 The course is taught by USCG Captains and your certification is recognized by the USCG as a Safe Boating Course.